OpenFOAM-HPC-Challenge/OHC1/README.md

 - Finally, if you wish to conduct custom analysis of the data, it is recommended to use [Interactive.ipynb](Interactive.ipynb) (best viewed from within VS code).

+## License
+### Source Code
+The source code of the parser and the Jupyter notebooks is licensed under the MIT license.

 ## Questions/Comments

-If you have any questions regarding the data, or comments that may help us better prepare for OHC-2, please feel free to post an issue or contact us at hpc-tc-group@googlegroups.com.
+If you have any questions regarding the data, or comments that may help us better prepare for the next occasion of OHC, please feel free to post an issue or contact us at hpc-tc-group@googlegroups.com.

 [^DrivAerCase]: https://develop.openfoam.com/committees/hpc/-/tree/develop/incompressible/simpleFoam/occDrivAerStaticMesh